Now with 3 locations

 Most of the newer equipment today uses solid-state control modules with temperature sensors.
 Even more sophisticated is the Demand Defrost system which makes calculations based on the outside air, the refrigerant temperature in the coil, and run time.
 This is the most efficient way to defrost.

 If a heat pump is severely iced-up during winter use, it's possible that it's not defrosting, but there are many other causes.
 Below is a list of possible causes.
 Items in red usually require a service call.
-Items in blue however can be addressed, some even fixed by the homeowner.
+The bottom four causes in blue are commonly found problems and can be addressed, even fixed by the homeowner.

 Red = Professional fix | Blue = Homeowner fix

 Important: Whatever you do, please, never pick the ice off with a sharp object.
-The refrigerant coils can be damaged very easily.
+The refrigerant coils and fins can be damaged very easily.

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.